 Lotus root is one of my favorite vegetables here because it is one of the few that remains crunchy after cooking it.
 They are so delicious.
 Lotus roots are literally the roots of lotus flowers and are grown in ponds.

 Rapeseed, the yellow flowers that are used for cooking oil and biofuel, is one of the most popular winter crops here.

 Brian stayed with me for two weeks!
 We had the best time ever together and I wish he could have stayed longer.
 He visited my classes, gave a lecture, played frisbee, and explored my town.
 Thanks for coming to visit brother!

 Zigong is called the “Lantern Town of the South Kingdom” and the lantern festival is awesome.
-It is a fantastical, gaudy spectacular that features thousands of lanterns made of silk, paper, glass bottles, and bamboo.
-This year’s themes seemed to be monkeys, around the world, and storybook characters.
+It is a fantastic spectacle that features thousands of lanterns made of silk, paper, glass bottles, and bamboo.
+This year’s themes were monkeys, around the world, and storybook characters.

 These plastic kites sell for about 50 cents.
 You can buy one with a pretty bird or dragon on it or a Disney princess.
 They are very popular at the school track and are fun for all ages!

 My vegetable market in the early morning before the noodle restaurants open.
 The woman in the pink hat works at the egg store and the woman sitting down is who I usually buy vegetables from.
 She knows which veggies I avoid (bitter melon, super spicy peppers) and when I walk up she announces the vegetables she currently has that I especially like (chick peas, potatoes, peas).